A bag strapped across my shoulders, I walked along the streets of Illagu. I’d spent enough time at Celeste’s. It was time to go home.

 “Dax!”
 Ramona exclaimed when she saw me.

-“I thought you were arguing about the System again,” I said.
+“I thought you were having a serious argument,” I said.

-“Oh, no, we save that for the mayor’s office now,” she replied as she sprung out of her chair.
+“Oh, come on, you know us better than that,” she replied as she sprung out of her chair.
 “Welcome back!” she said, wrapping me in a tight hug.

 “You finally came home,” Leslie commented from their seat.